APRIL 7, 2020

 If you are unwell or in self-isolation, call your medical clinic and follow their advice.

 *Prescribers are in overly high demand and it will be hard to book another appointment.

 3. ASK YOUR PRESCRIBER (ie. doctor) FOR A LONGER PRESCRIPTION.

-(pharmacotherapy scripts can be written for 2-3 months at a time)
+(pharmacotherapy scripts can be written for up to 6 months at a time)

 How will it help?
 This will mean you don't have to go to the clinic for a longer period of time = Less mixing with others and reduced risk to all BUT there may well be follow-ups during this period via Telehealth

 4. ASK YOUR PRESCRIBER FOR AS MANY TAKE-AWAY DOSES AS POSSIBLE.